fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 comparison with having access to the entire computer's environment.

 To do that, we chose to learn more about TensorFlow.js running inside a browser.

 TensorFlow.js can also run on the server (e.g. with [Node.js](https://nodejs.org/en/)), but this is outside of the scope of this document.
 Here we will concentrate on a constrained environment, the browser, and how it is different from developing code directly on a computer.

-This report is written from the point of view of someone who has some machine learning experience with Ptyhon, TensorFlow and Keras.
-It highlights differences in the development environment and the runtime environment.
+This report is written from the point of view of someone who has some machine learning experience with Ptyhon or R, TensorFlow and Keras.
+It highlights differences in the development environment, the development workflow and the runtime environment.

 With that in mind, the items investigated for this report are listed below.